robiningelbrecht/statistics-for-strava/docs/configuration/config-yaml-example.md

     # Enables or disables grayscale styling on the heatmap.
     enableGreyScale: true
   photos:
+    # Optional, an array of sport types for which photos should be hidden on the photos page.
+    # They will not be rendered, and they won't show up in the filters.
+    # A full list of allowed options is available on https://statistics-for-strava-docs.robiningelbrecht.be/#/configuration/main-configuration?id=supported-sport-types
+    hidePhotosForSportTypes: []
     # Optional, a list of filters that are enabled by default.
 For example, you can use this to automatically hide all photos from virtual activities.
     defaultEnabledFilters:
       # A full list of allowed options is available on https://statistics-for-strava-docs.robiningelbrecht.be/#/configuration/main-configuration?id=supported-sport-types